JosefSigron/italian_brain_rot/README.md

   - Check that you have enabled the YouTube Data API v3
   - Ensure you have completed the OAuth2 authentication process

-## License

-This project is for educational and entertainment purposes.

 ## Acknowledgments